Shawnyt159/website_cloner_and_server/README.md

 # How To Run
 1.)
-Donwload python3 if you don't have it
+Download python3 if you don't have it

 2.)
 Run: